Gabinou/Codename_FireSaga/README.md

 ## Introduction
 This is the source code for a Strategy RPG game strongly inspired by Fire Emblem and Tear Ring Saga.
-I specifically aim to capture the spirit of the older games created by Shouzou Kaga.
+I aim to capture the spirit of the older games created by Shouzou Kaga.
 Game title pending.
 Everything is hancrafted: code, music, pixel art...